MSLNZ/msl-package-manager/docs/index.rst

 ===================

-The **MSL Package Manager** allows you to install, uninstall, update, list and create packages that are used at the Measurement Standards Laboratory of New Zealand.
+The **MSL Package Manager** allows you to install, uninstall, update, list and create packages that are used at the `Measurement Standards Laboratory of New Zealand`_.

 All MSL packages are part of the **msl** namespace_.
 This allows one to split sub-packages and modules across multiple, separate distribution packages while still maintaining a single, unifying package